AhPLe/210-repository/FinalProject/Final_Readme.txt

     parser.add_argument('-x', action="store", dest="num_executives",
                         default=1,	type=int)

 This is the full list of arguments.
 The new ones to note are -x, which implements more than one executive, -iplot which shows the attempt at an individual plot, use-area which allows the simplistic area feature to be turned on or off, and possibly -ddead which creates a percentage of sick agents into dead agents and removes them from the executive.
+While -s, the whole point of the multiple executives does do something, it does not work and expands the population of agents.